 If you have any questions, please contact [email protected]

-the following criteria before advancing to the next level.
+HOW CERTIFICATION WORKSStudents must meet ALL the following criteria before certifying at advance to the next level.

-- Minimum Age – Each student must meet the minimum age requirement.
+- Minimum Age – Each student must meet the minimum age requirement either before the session or turning the proper age during the session.
+There will be no exceptions.

 - PLAYer: 7 Minimum age to start.
 Must be 9 years old to move to Par.
 Certification not required to enter PLAYer.